 Her most recent engagements were singing the soprano solo in Verdi’s Requiem with Salford Choral Society and the Piccadilly Symphony Orchestra in the Royal Northern College of Music Concert Hall in Manchester and singing in an opera gala concert including excerpts from Bizet Carmen and Gounod Faust with the Royal Leamington Spa Bach Choir.

-In recent years Alinka had been touring with the European Baroque Ensemble singing in the Magical Mozart by Candlelight concerts around the United Kingdom, the Channel Island and in Ireland.
+In recent years Alinka had been touring with the European Baroque Ensemble singing in the Magical Mozart by Candlelight concerts around the United Kingdom, the Channel Islands and in Ireland.

 Last summer Alinka made her Hungarian Opera House debut as Oscar in Verdi’s Un ballo in maschera.

 Last year's autumn engagements include joining Opera North in their new production of Martinů’s The Greek Passion, operatic concerts at Arundells, Salisbury, in Scotland, in Devon and in Stamford, Lincolnshire.

 Alinka's Hungarian Opera House's commitment to sing the role of Konstanze in a new production of Mozart’s Die Entführung aus dem Serail this spring was cancelled due to the Covid pandemic.